-This report forecast financial out-turn for the Norfolk Record Office (NRO) for 2018/19 Section 1 covers the NRO revenue budget for 2018/19, reserves and provisions.
+As set out in this report, the forecast financial out-turn for the Norfolk Record Office (NRO) for 2018/19 Section 1 covers the NRO revenue budget for 2018/19, reserves and provisions.
 Section 2 provides the Committee with an update on the service risk register.
+Section 3 provides Committee with an update on the future budget challenges for Norfolk County Council and the specific proposals relating to the Committee to help manage this challenge.